The Geography of "Coffee, Tea, and/or Me?"

 Sex has long been used in marketing the muscle and mystique of Italian sports cars.
 Because of the very specific target demographic of Fiat's new 500 Abarth, something special was required.
 This is, after all, a high-permance variation of a car that has so far been marketed as mainly cute.
 To move the target audience from hip young female drivers to hip young male drivers, Fiat (currently a division of Chrsyler) combines sex, irony, and cappucino.

 Capuccino adds an air of mystery to an impossibly tall and ultimately unavailable seductress.
 The everyman driver is pulled in by the fantasy of sex with foamed coffee.
-[The broadcast version of this ad skips a critical moment, half a second in duration.]
+[The broadcast version of this ad skips a critical dairy-related moment, half a second in duration, but it is included here.]
 Consistent with the car's diminuitive nature, he is rebuffed.
 What the car lacks in power, however, it makes up in vigor, and the young hero is ultimately resigned to the gratification provided by the car's 170 horsepower and five-speed transmission.

 A video ad for the online coffee-supply site Coffeee.net begins with a jazzy version of the old Maxwell-house percolator tune before turning to a fantasy scene of coffee preparation that suggests a fully-clothed sex act.
 The concept is as sophomoric as the delivery and setting are elegant.